 In the fall of 2008 ground was broken for the new

 ReNovo Orthopaedics Center.
-This new center will feature the combination of state of the art facilities
+This center features the combination of state of the art facilities and

-Major Sports Medicine, orthopaedics related primary care practice;
+MHP Sports Medicine, orthopedics related primary care practice;

-FORCE-Family Orthopaedics and rehabilitation center an orthopaedic surgical
+FORCE-Family Orthopaedics and Rehabilitation Center an orthopedic surgical practice.

 Major Health Partners branding campaign was launched.
 This introduced to the public the concept